SoftwareAG/sag-unattended-installations/03.test/APIGateway/1005/testApiGateway3/readme.md

 6. A Virtual Network
 7. A Bastion host service with a public IP
 8. A subnet for the below APIGW cluster
+9. A Load Balancer with associated address pool and rules
-9. Three API Gateway nodes, and a separate administration VM for accessing the cluster
+10. Three API Gateway VM nodes, and a separate administration VM for accessing the cluster
-10. Each VM will then be "prepared" by mounting the above storage file share
+11. Each VM will then be "prepared" by mounting the above storage file share
-11. The uploaded (to the file share and mounted on the VM) suif script entrypoint.sh will be execute on the VM
+12. The uploaded (to the file share and mounted on the VM) suif script entrypoint.sh will be execute on the VM
-12. The script will install the SAG component listed above for this project (it not already installed)
+13. The script will install the SAG component listed above for this project (it not already installed)
-13. Fixes will be applied and the components will start up
+14. Fixes will be applied and the components will start up

 ## Quickstart